 (Originally posted May 7th, 2018)

 I had the pleasure of welcoming in the month of May at an artist residency in the Suislaw National Forest last weekend.
 The residency is called the Trillium Project and it is organized by Oregon State University’s Humanities and Environmental Studies department.
 The interdisciplinary nature of the program makes for some really interesting cross over of artists who share the space during the residency, and my friend Claudia (a painter) and I shared the cabin with three writers all working on independent projects.
 While we all were hopefully able to get some good thinking and writing done, the cabin had a nice collaborative feel to it, and we ended up cooking meals together, drinking wine and whisky, swapping stories, and giving each other space to create.
-I would have stayed a lot longer if given the opportunity.

 Why would reading about moss help me write songs?
 That is seriously a great question and I never thought I would be here writing this, telling you that I’m writing songs inspired by moss.
 A friend in Portland recently got me thinking about the plant because he was equally intrigued by them, and I’ve gone down a soft mossy wormhole. (omg that sounds so gross)